 Koji A. Dae is an aspiring author living in Gabrovo, Bulgaria with her husband and two children.

-From Tucson, Arizona, she is not a fan of the snow but enjoys the wide variety in nature and social experiences Bulgaria offers.
+From Tucson, Arizona, she is not a fan of the snow but enjoys the wide variety of nature and social experiences Bulgaria offers.

 Koji is currently on maternity leave from her day job (project manager at Paiyak Development), and spends her time writing furiously between diaper changes and rousing choruses of "The Itsy Bitsy Spider."